sambuddha-roy/sambuddha-roy.github.io/_posts/work/2020-07-30-greedy-mips.markdown

 categories: jekyll update
 ---

 Contains short notes on the [Greedy MIPS paper, NeurIPS 2017](https://papers.nips.cc/paper/7129-a-greedy-approach-for-budgeted-maximum-inner-product-search.pdf).
+I did not make any effort to beautify the diagrams here; rather the intention is to have a quick understanding of the underpinnings of the paper.

 ### Goal
 This paper considers the _Maximum Inner Product Search_ (MIPS) problem, stated as follows: